dmitrymomot/gokit/webhook/README.md

 ## Overview

-The `webhook` package provides a robust client for sending HTTP webhook requests to external services with support for various configuration options, automatic retries, and comprehensive logging capabilities.
+The `webhook` package provides a robust client for sending HTTP webhook requests to external services with configurable retry logic and structured logging.
+It follows a clean decorator pattern, allowing you to add capabilities like automatic retries and comprehensive logging to a base webhook sender.
+All components are designed to be thread-safe for concurrent usage.

 ## Features

-- Flexible request configuration with sensible defaults
+- Flexible HTTP webhook sending with support for all common HTTP methods
-- Multiple HTTP methods (GET, POST, PUT, DELETE, etc.)
+- Automatic parameter handling (JSON body or query parameters based on HTTP method)
-- Automatic parameter handling (JSON for request bodies, query strings for GET/DELETE)
+- Configurable retry mechanism with exponential backoff and custom retry conditions
-- Configurable retry mechanism with exponential backoff
+- Structured logging with privacy controls for sensitive data
-- Detailed request/response logging with privacy controls
+- Thread-safe implementation for concurrent webhook requests
-- Context support for cancellation and timeouts
+- Decorator pattern for modular extension of functionality
-- Decorator pattern for extensibility
+- Context support for timeouts and cancellation
-- Thread-safe implementation
+- Zero external dependencies beyond the Go standard library

 ## Usage